mobilecoinofficial/full-service/docs/v2/api-endpoints/build_unsigned_burn_transaction.md

 ---
 description: >-
-  Build a unsigned transaction for use with the offline transaction signer
+  Build a unsigned burn transaction for use with the offline transaction signer
 ---

 # Build Unsigned Transaction